-However the Bagua is laid out, it is intended to be scaled and laid over the top of the space you’re designing – whether that be a desk, a bedroom, an office, hallway, an entire home, a building, or a city.
+However the Bagua is laid out, it is intended to be scaled and laid over the top of the space you’re designing – whether that be a desk, a bedroom, an office, a hallway, an entire home, a building, or a city.
 Each section of a space can then be arranged and designed with its respective trigram in mind.

 The Commanding Position in Feng Shui

 In feng shui, the commanding position (also called the power position) is classified as the dominant location in a room.
 Whether you’re in an office, bathroom, bedroom, kitchen, or living room, the commanding position is the spot where you will want to spend most of your time because it lends strength of position, good sightlines, and strong, positive energy.
 Incidentally, the commanding position is also the location in a room where you are likely to feel the most comfortable.

 How Do You Locate the Commanding Position in a Room?